 Why do people claim “branding” is important?

-Back in the day, when people lived in small villages, you only had a need for one priest, one bakery, one cobbler, one metalsmithing shop, one tailor, one barber, one midwife, one tavern etc. for the entire population of the village.
+Back in the day, when people lived in small villages, you only had a need for one bakery, one cobbler, one metalsmithing shop, one tailor, one barber, one midwife, one priest, one tavern etc. for the entire population of the village.
 Sometimes you didn’t even have all the facilities in your village, so people traveled to nearby towns to buy and sell goods.

 When you needed your shoes mended and you couldn’t do it yourself, there wasn’t much choice.
 You went to the only cobbler that was there.